A Numerical PDEs Approach to Evolution Equations in Shape Analysis Based on Regularized Morphoelasticity: Variational Formulation with an Additive Growth Tensor

 Here, $\vec{x}_0$ represents the \textbf{center of the growth region}, determining the specific spatial location within the domain $\Omega$ where the growth intensity is maximal.
 The scalar $A_g$ denotes the peak growth amplitude, while $\tau$ controls the spatial spread of the growth effect.
-We take $\tau$ small enough to ensure that $G\simeq 0$ on $\partial\Omega$.
+We take $\tau$ small enough so that $g\simeq 0$ on $\partial\Omega$, equivalently $\tens{G}\simeq \mathbf{0}$ on $\partial\Omega$.

 \end{enumerate}

 From a biological perspective, it's noticeable that points closer to a growth center typically have a larger influence on growth, while points further away have less.
 This principle is straightforward to model for the simple, convex objects we are currently simulating.
 However, designing a biologically plausible model for more complex, non-convex geometries becomes significantly more challenging.